-What Does Criminal Defense Mean?
+What Does Criminal Defense Mean in Columbia Heights?

 If you’re wondering what does criminal defense mean, it can be both a simple and complicated question.
 Criminal defense is the area of law related to the defense of those accused of wrongdoing as defined by the State of Minnesota criminal code.
 For those individuals charged with a crime, a defense attorney is what stands between them and the serious consequences of a conviction.

 The role of a criminal defense attorney is substantial.
 Your legal counsel is central to every phase of your case from seeking bail to pursuing an acquittal at trial.
 While you are entitled to an attorney during a criminal prosecution, your choice of legal counsel is still crucial.
 Contact the attorneys of Gerald Miller to learn more.

 Criminal defense attorneys wear many hats.
 In the early stages of a criminal case, these attorneys will primarily focus on investigating the charges.
 This effort often begins with a police report, but it can also involve interviews with witnesses or a careful evaluation of physical evidence.

 Defense attorneys also frequently negotiate on their client’s behalf.
 In cases where the defense is strong or the arrest was unlawful, an attorney could push for the dismissal of all charges.
 Other negotiations could result in the reduction of charges or even a favorable plea bargain.

 Preparing for trial is one of the most important jobs of the criminal defense attorney.
 This could involve identifying and hiring expert witnesses to help prove your case.
 It also requires a comprehensive trial strategy, including helping you decide if it is in your best interest to testify.